aquaright1/SonicAI/README.md

 Few things to keep in mind when using this repo

+Must import the game/ROM from Steam in order to run things with GymRetro

 There was also an odd issue where you you had to use a numpy version 1.19.3 or lower

 # For the Multiprocessing training model